List of Dragon Ball Z Kai episodes

 Dragon Ball Z Kai (Note: Known in Japan as simply Dragon Ball Kai (ドラゴンボール改, Doragon Bōru Kai)) is a recut and remastered version of the long-running sequel anime television series Dragon Ball Z, produced to commemorate its 20th anniversary.
 The series was produced by Toei Animation with the intention of creating a revised version of Dragon Ball Z with re-recorded dialogue, improved animation cel quality, and omission of most anime-exclusive content not found in the Z-covered half of Akira Toriyama's original Dragon Ball manga.
-The series was originally broadcast in Japan on Fuji Television and its affiliates from April 5, 2009, to March 27, 2011, with follow-up continuation covering the remaining story arcs from the original manga airing in Japan from April 6, 2014, to June 28, 2015.
+The series was originally broadcast in Japan on Fuji Television and its affiliates from April 5, 2009 to March 27, 2011.
+(Note: The 2009–2011 run of Dragon Ball Z Kai adapts chapters 195–420 of the manga's original Japanese release.)
+The series returned in 2014, running for an additional 61 episodes in Japan from April 6, 2014 to June 28, 2015, and 69 episodes internationally.
+(Note: The 2014–2015 run of Dragon Ball Z Kai adapts chapters 421–519 of the manga's original Japanese release.)
+The international version of the 2014 series was titled Dragon Ball Z Kai: The Final Chapters by Toei Animation Europe and Funimation, and had initially only been earmarked for broadcast outside of Japan.

 Kai features remastered high-definition picture, sound, and special effects as well as a re-recorded voice track by most of the original cast.
 As most of the series' sketches and animation cels had been discarded since the final episode of Dragon Ball Z in 1996, new frames were produced by digitally tracing over still frames from existing footage and filling them with softer colors.
 This reduced visible damage to the original animation.
-To convert the 4:3 animation to 16:9 widescreen, some shots were selectively cropped while others feature new hand drawn portions; an uncropped 4:3 version was made available on home video and international releases for the first 98 episodes.
+To convert the 4:3 animation to 16:9 widescreen, some shots were selectively cropped while others feature new hand-drawn portions; an uncropped 4:3 version was made available on home video and international releases for the first 98 episodes.
 Some countries would also air it in 4:3.
 Much of the anime-original material that was not featured in the manga was cut from Kai (ultimately abridging the 291 episodes of Dragon Ball Z down to 159 in Japan and 167 internationally).

-The series would return in 2014, running for an additional 61 episodes in Japan, and 69 episodes internationally.
-The international version of the 2014 series was titled Dragon Ball Z Kai: The Final Chapters by Toei Animation Europe and Funimation, and had initially only been earmarked for broadcast outside of Japan.
-The home media releases of The Final Chapters contain a Japanese audio track for all episodes, including those that were never broadcast in Japan.

 The first DVD and Blu-ray compilation was released in Japan on September 18, 2009.
 Individual volumes and Blu-ray box sets were released monthly.
 France was the first country to release all 167 episodes of the series on DVD and Blu-ray.
+The home media releases of The Final Chapters contain a Japanese audio track for all episodes, including those that were never broadcast in Japan.